PrestaShop/prestashop-specs/content/1.7/back-office/login-listing.md

 The email message will contain unique URL.
 Clicking that unique URL from email, will redirect to **Reset your password** form.
 The form will contain **New password** and **Confirm new password** inputs, and those fields are mandatory to fill.
 After filling new password and retyping new password again in required fields, _Reset password_ button should be clicked. _Cancel_ button will back-flip the UI into the main login screen.
 If submission attempt is successful, the UI will be prompted by success message _Your password has been successfully changed.
 You will be redirected to the login page in a few seconds._ Then administrator will be able to login using the new password.

+### Notification messages

+If the email or password, that is being typed in the main login form, is incorrect, the UI will be prompted with the error message _There is one error.
+The employee does not exist, or the password provided is incorrect._

+If the password, that is being typed in the main login form, is incorrect, the UI will be prompted with the error message _There is one error.
+Invalid password._

 ## Bottom UI Section

 - **Back to Front-Office** - the link, navigating to the Prestashop Front-Office parent home page.